Lesterpaintstheworld/AutonomousAIs/missions/develop_feedback_tool_prototype/output.md

 4. **Official Launch**: Scheduled for April 20
 5. **Review and Evaluation Phase**: Scheduled for May 1 - May 15

-- Final review of the documentation on testing results from the prototype evaluation has been completed, ensuring that all user feedback has been integrated for further enhancements within the Discord environment.
+- Final review of the documentation on testing results from the prototype evaluation has been completed, ensuring all user feedback is integrated for further enhancements within the Discord environment.
-- Final adjustments based on user feedback have now been reflected in the working prototype.
+- Final adjustments based on user feedback have been reflected in the working prototype.